-Professor Mark E. Smith, Vice-Chancellor, Lancaster University
+Professor Mark E. Smith, President and Vice-Chancellor, University of Southampton

 Professor Sir Steve joined the University of Exeter as Vice-Chancellor in 2002.
 He was previously Senior Pro-Vice-Chancellor (Academic Affairs) and Professor of International Politics at the University of Wales, Aberystwyth, as well as Head of the Department of International Politics and Director of the Centre for Public Choice Studies at the University of East Anglia.

 He has written or edited 17 books, published well over 100 academic papers and is currently Chair of the UCAS Board and a Board Member of the Russell Group.